Ntheboomer/Ntheboomer/README.md

 ### 👋 Hi, I'm Ntheboomer!

-I'm a passionate programmer who loves diving into the world of code and technology.
+I'm a passionate junior programmer who loves diving into the world of code and technology.
 My journey in the tech world has been filled with curiosity, continuous learning, and a drive to create innovative solutions.

 ### 👀 I'm Interested In